 Home schooling families, who take in learners from other families, are NOT home schooling those other learners.
 They are operating a school.
 This also applies to member families of the Pestalozzi Trust.
 Such member families who take in other learners must contact the Trust without delay to ensure the continuation of their membership.
 If a family is a member of the Trust and takes in other learners, the family’s membership of the Trust lapses automatically, and the other learners and their parents won’t be covered by the host family’s Trust membership.
 The family is now operating a school, and should apply for school membership to continue to enjoy the support of the Trust. “

-Adele Breedt, has expressed the following caution to parents looking for a cottage school:
+Adele Breedt, a veteran home educating mother, who also established a very successful private learning centre, has expressed the following caution to parents looking for a cottage school:

 “There are an encouraging, but also an alarming, amount of Cottage Schools springing up all over the country.
 Folk with absolutely no homeschooling experience or knowledge are jumping on board, because yes, it is true, our education system is in trouble.